msalemor/azure-comosdb-for-developers/README.md

 A sample Asp.Net Core Web App using CosmosDB.
 It emmulates a simple CRM program where the user is able to list, create, edit and delete leads, contacts, and customers.

+There are three version of the application:

+- .Net Core 2.2 MVC
+- .Net Core 2.1 MVC
+- .Net Core 2.1 with Angular 6

 ## Why CosmosDB

 - CosmosDB is the first globally distributed database that offers SLA on availability, throughput and latency.